mkrob29/Fish-ID-App/README.md

 For the case that no harddrive is available, you can switch to the local User Directory (called UserDir) via the dropdown menu in the upper right.<br>
 Furthermore, specify the day, month, year and snorkel/dive site.<br>
 These settings **will remain the same for all entries**!
 If you want to do another folder, just restart the app.<br>
 When finished, click the button "Confirm Setup".
-This might take a while, since the app need to load all pictures!
+This might take a while, since the app needs to load all pictures!

 ## 4. Make an Entry
 Note: You can make the picture larger or smaller by hovering over the corners/edges.<br>